 Be transparent in your dealings

 Just how you convey the job requirements while hiring, let the employee know the factors leading to the termination.
 Whether it is the work ethics or job progress, be clear and transparent when conversing.
-Also, address any queries the employee may have, such as contract terms or on pending salary.
+Also, address any queries the employee may have, such as contract terms or pending salary.

 Initiate the action in the presence of a witness